People's Party of Canada candidate in Sask. slammed over call for more 'hate speech' | CBC News

 Cody Payant says his social media post was meant to prevent violence, not incite it

-A Saskatchewan People's Party of Canada (PPC) candidate is defending comments he recently made on social media in which he supported the use of hate speech.
+A Saskatchewan People's Party of Canada (PPC) candidate is defending comments in support of the use of "hate speech" he made recently on social media.

 "Our country could use more hate speech, more offensive comments, more 'micro-aggressions', more violation of safe spaces with words and more critical thinking," Cody Payant wrote on his Facebook page and Twitter account on July 16.